In this post, you will learn:

 What Are the Hallmarks of Updated Farmhouse Home Decor?

-- Reclaimed fireplace mantle such as a barn wood fireplace mantel
+- Reclaimed fireplace mantles such as a barn wood fireplace mantel

 - Trendy trades like a sliding barn door in place of a conventional door